KDE/documentation-develop-kde-org/content/docs/plasma/kwin/_index.md

 ### Restoring it all

 Now the last and most important part of it all.
-Whenver the client is restored, we must set it’s `‘Keep Above’` property if it was set earlier.
+Whenever the client is restored, we must set it’s `‘Keep Above’` property if it was set earlier.
 To do this, we must simply extend our manageKeepAbove code to handle this scenario.
-In case the client is not maximized both vertically and horizontally, we check if the client is in our keepAboveMaximized arrray and if it is, we set its ‘Keep Above’ property, otherwise we don’t bother:
+In case the client is not maximized both vertically and horizontally, we check if the client is in our keepAboveMaximized array and if it is, we set its ‘Keep Above’ property, otherwise we don’t bother:

 ```js
 function manageKeepAbove(client, h, v) {